Promoting Health and Hygiene

 • There will be a reduced number of children able to attend Maryland due to social distancing.
 Key workers, safe guarded children, those with SEND, any other vulnerable children and the oldest group that will soon be going to school, will be prioritised.

-• Arrival and departure of children will be staggered and social distancing practices will be put into operation.
+• Although arrival and departure of children is no longer staggered social distancing practices will be in operation.
 2-metre spacing will be in place outside the premises for guidance.

 • Parents/carers may not enter the building.
 Children will be received by their allocated staff member outside the property at the side door.
 If parents wish to speak to a member of staff, an appointment will be made and conducted via telephone.

 • Each member of staff and their allocated children will use a designated toilet and sink.
 They will use the same one each time they attend Maryland.

 • No other persons will be permitted to use the building or the garden until further notice.
 Church staff will use their own door to enter their area and will only use Maryland’s office for photocopying when the Manager is not on the premises.

 • A daily routine will be implemented to question parents/carers about the health of the child and others in the household.
 If Covid-19 related symptoms are present or suspected, then Maryland will decline the child.

 • The upper room will be used to isolate a child who may become ill during a session.

 • Parent/carer must be rung immediately if a child becomes ill and asked to collect them.
 Staff who look after an ill child must wear PPE if there is a delay in their collection.
 We will dispose of PPE in a double sealed plastic waste bag, stored in a secure place for 72 hours then placed in the Biffa bin in the car park.